Xarxero/miningscripter/README.md

 ## Build
 This GUI will let the user enter all the parameters as simple as possible.
-It will create the script in the correct folder near to an $ANON compatible miner and than automatically execute the miner with the correctly installed script ✔️
+It will create the script in the correct folder near to an ```diff + $ANON ``` compatible miner and than automatically execute the miner with the correctly installed script ✔️

 ### Windows